u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

 **EXECUTIVE SUMMARY:**

 The Dimensions data set is an external data set that tracks activity by researchers.
-It could be used to identify the first publication (grant?) by a researcher, and use this date as a proxy for the birthdate, deriving an "academic age" per PI.
+It could be used to identify the first publication by a researcher, and use this date as a proxy for the birthdate, deriving an "academic age" per PI.

-This Dimensions data set is manually curated and aligned with internal PI's using clues like name, department, and title.
-However, the alignment is time-consuming and imperfect.
+This Dimensions data set is manually curated and aligned with internal OSP data per PI using clues like name, department, and publication title.
+However, the external data is incomplete and the alignment is time-consuming and imperfect.

-As of today, 2025-06-19, 5,192 PI's have potential matches with 7,632 researchers identified in Dimensions with varying counts of matches and varying levels of confidence.
+As of report publication on 20 June 2025, 5,192 PI's have potential matches with 7,632 researchers identified in Dimensions with varying counts of matches and varying levels of confidence.

 However, of the target population of 2,937 PI's, some 28% have no matches.
 Further complicating an analysis, these missing matches are not random.
 A predictive machine learning model scored a Kappa value of 0.29 where a Kappa value of less than 0.1 would indicate randomness.
-Instead, the missing PI's tend to be older, with a sparser activity record outside of the main researching institutions at the U.
+Instead, the PI's without matches have less activity, older activity, and are outside of the main research institutions at the U.

-As well, there are internal inconsistencies in the confidence rating, where PI's have multiple potential matches but are scored as having a one-to-one match.
+As well, there are some internal inconsistencies in the confidence rating, where PI's have multiple potential matches but are scored as having a one-to-one match.

-In conclusion, the data set is unattractive to use in further analysis, specifically in determining an "academic age" per PI, because it is too incomplete, too biased in missing values, and too inconsistent.
-Alternative data should be explored before using this data.
+In conclusion, the data set is somewhat unattractive to use in further analysis, specifically in determining an "academic age" per PI, because it is too incomplete, too biased in missing values, and too inconsistent.
+Alternative data should be explored before addressing modifications to enable using this data.

 **SUMMARY:**